eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 ### File extensions in config files

-ESLint v7.0.0 now reads the glob patterns in the `overrides` section of your config to determine while files to lint.
+ESLint v7.0.0 now reads the glob patterns in the `overrides` section of your config to determine which files to lint.
 Prior to v7.0.0, you would need to provide the `--ext` command line flag to specify the additional files to lint.
 You can read more in the [RFC](https://github.com/eslint/rfcs/pull/20).

 ### Updated default ignore patterns